 - facilitating communication between HPS members.

-HYDROPGRAPHIC LEADERSHIP TEAM
+HYDROGRAPHIC LEADERSHIP TEAM

 The Stream's leadership team meets semimonthly to discuss current issues, update project progress, foster continuing professional development needs, liaise with other relevant national and international bodies and prepare relevant submissions on behalf of the Stream.
 The leadership team is:

-- Andrew Price, iXblue, Tauranga
+- Andrew Price, Ocean Infinity, Tauranga

 - Declan Stubbing, DML, Tauranga

-- Rhys Davies, iXblue, Tauranga
+- Rhys Davies, Ocean Infinity, Tauranga

 - Simon Ironside, Toitū Te Whenua LINZ, Christchurch (FIG Commission 4 representative)